purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 Halogen components can update state, perform effects, and communicate with other components in response to events that arise internally.
 Components use an "action" type to describe what kinds of things a component can do in response to internal events.

-Our counter has two internal events: a click event on the button to decrement the count and a click event on the button to increment the count.
+Our counter has two internal events:

+1. a click event on the "-" button to decrement the count
+2. a click event on the "+" button to increment the count.

 We can describe what our component should do in response to these events using a data type we'll call `Action`:

 ```purs
 data Action = Increment | Decrement